palaskasx-star/Transformer_distillation/README.md

     --output_dir ./experiments/
 ```

-To train the beseline for the ViT-T* run this script:
+To train the baseline for the ViT-T*, run this script:
 ```bash
 python -m torch.distributed.run \
     --standalone \